-After an incredibly challenging year in 2020, managers have been forced to rely on digital management tools more than ever.
+After incredible challenges, managers have been forced to rely on digital management tools more than ever.
 But while many were thrust into a new way of working overnight, you now have the luxury to take a step back and consider which tools will make your work life easier.

 Finding the right management tools doesn’t need to involve dozens of demos and free trials.
 Here are the main categories of tools every manager needs and recommended apps that will save you time and effort every single day.